Lordsedion/My-ML-Career/README.md

 # My-ML-Career
 A list of projects I will take on to go from an average ML engineer to an AI expert.
-In no particular order, all this concepts will be learnt, mastered and the corresponding Github Repositories will be attached to each of the projects.
+In no particular order, all these concepts will be learned, and mastered and the corresponding GitHub Repositories will be attached to each of the projects.

 1: Tensor manipulations in Tensorflow and PyTorch.